2016 HSC Rules and Procedures guide

 The honesty of students in completing assessment tasks, examinations and submitted works, and of teachers and others in guiding students, underpins the integrity of the Higher School Certificate.
 Throughout the assessment process, the highest level of honesty is required.

 Each student’s mark will be determined by the quality of the work produced by the student only.
-Any component of a student’s work that has been written, created or developed by others must be acknowledged in accordance with the BOSTES subjectspecific documentation.
+Any component of a student’s work that has been written, created or developed by others must be acknowledged in accordance with BOSTES subject-specific documentation.
 Use or inclusion of material from other sources, such as books, journals and electronic sources, including the internet, must be acknowledged.
 General teaching and learning do not require formal acknowledgement.

 These requirements should be read in conjunction with BOSTES syllabuses and policies in related areas such as malpractice and satisfactory completion of a course.
 Details can be found on the BOSTES website.